 Three Digit Counter

 A counter is probably the most useful addition to any rig!
 It has a single input channel that is normally fed from the rig’s Local Oscillator signal source.
 This much reduces the complexity (and hence cost), making it much easier to build.
 It shows just the important KiloHertz numbers of the input frequency – any MHz numbers overflow (normally) out of sight to the left!
 This means that it is suitable for direct conversion rigs, and for the superhets whose IF is an integer number of MHz – as in WE kits.
 It uses high efficiency small 0.3″ wide by 0.5″ high common cathode 7 segment LED displays with the least significant digit showing the units of KHz, and the top digit shows the hundreds of KHz.
 It uses low noise CMOS integrated circuits that count, store and decode the incoming signal for direct driving of the displays with all the advantages of low noise and only DC currents in the wires to the displays.
 For use with additive or subtractive superhets, it can count either up or down.
 It uses a crystal reference oscillator whose fundamental and harmonics are outside any amateur band.
 Input sensitivity is typically about 50 mV p-p at 10 MHz.
 The PCB size is 50 x 80 mm; supply required, 7 to 22 volts.
 The 21 segment resistors are mounted behind the display or end-on at the logic PCB.
 The kit can drive physically larger displays if required.
-The photo below shows the wiring between the displays and the three digit counter PCB when installed with a signal generator (an old retired kit!) that also has two extra counting chips to drive the extra MHz digits.
+The photo above shows the wiring between the displays and the three digit counter PCB when installed with a signal generator (an old retired kit!) that also has two extra counting chips to drive the extra MHz digits.
 The basic 3D counter cost is £26.
 Two extra displays with 2 counting chips are £5.

 Antenna Matching Unit